Flexmonster Software License Agreement (“Agreement”) has been revised and is effective as of January 8, 2025.

 See how the ref is attached to the component in the sample project.

-To call methods that perform some action, just use the ref to Flexmonster instance:
+You can call methods using the ref to Flexmonster instance:

-See how methods that perform an action are used in our sample project.
+Check out how Flexmonster methods are used in our sample project.

 You can subscribe to events in two ways: